 This hearty stew flavoured with lemon and dill is a medley of braised artichokes, potatoes, carrots, peas, and onions.
 Spring is a peak harvesting season for artichokes.
 It's a great time to buy them; they are better tasting, plentiful, and can be had for a good price.
 Cleaning them is a tedious job, but the effort is worth it.
 You can use prepared artichokes for dips and such, but for this braised artichoke dish only the fresh stuff will do.
 The taste of fresh artichokes is far, far superior to the frozen or jarred varieties.
 The part used here is just the artichoke heart, and when it finishes cooking it's soft and lusciously flavorful.
 I can't think of cooking fresh artichokes any other way than by turning them into artichokes à la polita.

-That's the choke, shown in the picture above.
-It's an uneatable fuzzy part and needs to be scooped out.
-It can be scooped out with a spoon or a small knife, but my favorite way, and one that works faster, is to use a melon baller.
+- To clean the artichokes: peel all the hard outer leaves until you reach the softer core.
+Keep peeling the leaves until you reach the choke which is the uneatable fuzzy part of the artichoke that needs to be scooped out.
+It can be scooped with a spoon or a small knife, but my favourite way and one that works faster is to use a melon baller.

-Add the artichokes and dill.
-Simmer in the broth for 45 minutes to 1 hour, until the vegetables are soft but not mushy.
+- Add the artichokes and dill.
+Simmer in the broth for 30 to 40 minutes or until the vegetables are soft but not mushy.

-Arrange the vegetables on a serving platter and serve.
-I hope you enjoy this lemony, fresh and delicious vegetable recipe with artichokes.
+- Arrange the vegetables on a serving platter and serve.